 Sonntag bend curve

-At Sonntag they measure the Finnish after they are ready, to make sure they meet the design parameters that are agreed upon with the customer.
-To validate this the Finnish will come with a certificate in which is stated the exact specs of the fin.
+At Sonntag they measure the fins after they are ready, to make sure they meet the design parameters that are agreed upon with the customer.
+To validate this the fins will come with a certificate in which is stated the exact specs of the fin.

 Sonntag says the following on this: